valory-xyz/trader-quickstart/README.md

 ### Skip user prompts

-You can optionally pass `--unattended` or export the environment variable `ATTENDED=false` to skip asking for inputs from the user.
+You can optionally pass `--attended=false` or export the environment variable `ATTENDED=false` to skip asking for inputs from the user.

 ## Observe your agents